paddytobias/paddytobias.github.io/index.md

 <details><summary>**2016-2018**</summary>
 <p>

-I am currently based at UNE in this role, reporting to the Deputy Vice Chancellor - Research (DVCR), Prof. Heiko Daniel.
-Whilst based in the Research Services Directorate, to carry out this role effectively, I work collaboratively with the University Library and the IT Directorate, as well as the faculties.
+I previously based at UNE, reporting to the Deputy Vice Chancellor - Research (DVCR), Prof. Heiko Daniel.
+Whilst located in the Research Services Directorate, to carry out this role effectively, I work collaboratively with the University Library and the IT Directorate, as well as the faculties.

 I have included a selection of activities below: